awsdocs/amazon-fsx-windows-user-guide/doc_source/cutover-to-fsx.md

 To prepare for the cutover to your Amazon FSx file system, you must do the following:
 + Disconnect all clients that write to the original file system\.
 + Perform a final file sync using AWS DataSync or Robocopy\.
-For more information, see [Migrating existing file storage to Amazon FSx for Windows File Server](migrate-files-fsx.md)\.
+For more information, see [Migrating existing file storage to FSx for Windows File Server](migrate-files-fsx.md)\.
 + Perform a final file share configuration sync\.
 For more information, see [Migrating file share configurations to Amazon FSx](migrate-file-share-config-to-fsx.md)\.

 ## Configure SPNs for Kerberos authentication<a name="configure-spns"></a>